Top of main content

 There's no point in applying for a school if you can't pay the tuition.
 Some of the priciest private international schools in the world can be found in Asia.
 The 3 most expensive places for an international education?
 Kyoto-Osaka-Kobe, at USD48,575 per year, followed by Beijing and Shanghai1.
 Local schools are more affordable, but sometimes only local or permanent residents are given priority, such as in Singapore.

 In other parts of the world, local schools will usually charge a fee for international students to attend.
-Non-residents in Canada will pay about CAD8,000-14,000 per year.
 School fees in Australia will depend on visas and grade levels, but parents can expect to pay AUD5200-6,200 per year2.

 Taking out a loan to finance an international education is one option, but it's not the only way to go.